 A semen analysis can eliminate some potential male fertility problems, and provide a doctor with a strong baseline for understanding what’s going on with a man’s fertility.
 However, the results often aren’t conclusive.
 Consider that 1 in 5 couples who seeks fertility treatment has unexplained infertility.
 In many of these cases, sperm may be there, but it isn’t functioning properly.
 For a more complete picture of male fertility, you need a test that looks at the level of DNA.

-Our test, Seed, looks at problems with individual genes in your DNA and gives you more specific information about what is happening with your case.
+The Episona Sperm Test is the only epigenetic fertility test available.
+It looks at problems with individual genes in your DNA and gives you more specific information about what is happening with your case.
 Humans have a wide variety of genes that correlate with fertility in some way, and new research into gene function is constantly underway.
-Seed examines the abnormalities in your genes and provides you with a risk for both male factor infertility and poor embryo development.
+Episona examines the abnormalities in your genes and provides you with a risk for both male factor infertility and poor embryo development.
 Different genes impact different areas of fertility.
 TAS2R60 for example is a gene that is thought to have an important role in helping sperm “find” the egg and the gene CATSPER has a well-documented role in helping sperm penetrate the egg.
 While ID3 is important for embryo development.
-By showing where abnormalities are occurring, Seed can help your doctor guide treatment.
+By showing where abnormalities are occurring, Episona can help your doctor guide treatment.